Heroic Old-School Roleplaying

 Exploration Procedure

-The general steps to take when exploring (dungeon, wilderness, etc.)
+The general steps to take when exploring (for each turn / watch):

 2. Marching Order: Party determines general exploration process, including direction of travel and speed.

-3. Complication Check: Referee rolls the complication die to see what effect it has.
+3. Complication Check: GM rolls the complication die to see what effect it has.

-4. Actions / Responses / Complications: Party declares actions, referee describes the results (and any complications).
+4. Actions / Responses / Complications: Party declares actions, GM describes the results (and any complications).

 5. End Turn / Watch: When the party has gone far enough or combat has completed, the (dungeon) turn or (wilderness) watch ends.

-6. Repeat: Return to step 2 and repeat until the adventuring ends.
+6. Repeat: Return to step 2 and repeat until adventuring ends (or destination is reached).

 Darkness